homanchou/sketchyPad/README.md

 Basic Usage
 -----------

-1) a. include sketchyPad.js in your HTML:
+1) include sketchyPad.js in your HTML:

       <script type="text/javascript" src="sketchyPad.js"></script>

-   b. include any brushes you want to use.
+2) include any brushes you want to use.

       <script type="text/javascript" src="simple.js"></script>

-2) Add a placeholder div give it an ID:
+3) Add a placeholder div give it an ID:

      <div id="drawing_container"></div>

-3) Add a `ready()` handler to the document which and append the drawing canvas into the placeholder with the following syntax:
+4) Add the drawing canvas into the placeholder with the following syntax:

     <script type="text/javascript">
       $(document).ready(function() {